Cloudize Logo

 When we remove complexity, everything gets better.

 The need to store time series data has grown exponentially over the last decade.
 IoT and AI have exploded, and the need to efficiently store time series data has become imperative for many businesses.
-MongoDB 5.0 introduced time-series collections, and having worked with them a bit; I can honestly say that I'm impressed.
-Last year, as part of our production load testing of the Cloudize API Framework, we easily achieved over 30,000 inserts per second into a time series collection on an unsharded M30 cluster.
+MongoDB 5.0 introduced time-series collections and having worked with them a bit, I can honestly say that I'm impressed.
+Last year, as part of our production load testing of the Cloudize API Framework, we had no problems achieving over 30,000 inserts per second into a time series collection on an unsharded M30 cluster.

 That's mind-blowing performance on a database that costs less than US$400 per month.